 Women make up more than 60% of the workforce in tea plantations.
 They also represent a large number of smallholder farmers in the sector.
-We will continue to engage with communities and empower women and girls to help improve their safety so they can work and live free from sexual harassment and other forms of gender-based violence.
+We will continue to and empower women and girls to help improve their safety so they can work and live free from sexual harassment and other forms of gender-based violence.

 Protecting and nurturing the land for future generations